seinecle/Plugins-for-Gephi/README.md

 See the [Gephi Marketplace](https://marketplace.gephi.org/plugin/give-color-to-nodes/) for details.

 ##6.
 Scientometrics Overlay Toolkit (2013)

 Overlays bibliographical references onto a map of science, a la [Loet Leydesdorf et al](http://www.leydesdorff.net/overlaytoolkit/).
 This plugin works but is not finalized.
 Not available on the Gephi Marketplace, but please do contact me if you'd need to use it.

 ##7.
 Gephi Similarity Computer (2014)

 Creates a network based on the similarity between entities.
 Reads a csv file containing a list of entities with their features, and creates a network that is directly imported into Gephi.
 [See the Gephi Marketplace for details](https://marketplace.gephi.org/plugin/similarity-computer/).

+##8.
+Give colors to your edges (2015)

+Reads an edge attribute that contains RGB or #hex values, and colors edges accordingly.
+See the [Gephi Marketplace](https://marketplace.gephi.org/plugin/give-colors-to-edges/) for details.

 ###Citing any of these plugins in a publication
 Please reference these plugins in your publications when making use of them.
 Citation format is: